-^{5.} We have applied the Partial Amendments to Accounting Standard for Tax Effect Accounting (ASBJ Statement No. 28, February 16, 2018) since the beginning of FY2018.
+We have applied the Partial Amendments to Accounting Standard for Tax Effect Accounting (ASBJ Statement No. 28, February 16, 2018) since the beginning of FY2018.
 Figures for major management indicators for FY2017 are those after applying the same accounting standard retrospectively.
+We have applied the Accounting Standard for Revenue Recognition (ASBJ Statement No. 29, March 31, 2020) since the beginning of FY2021.
+Figures for the beginning of FY2021.
+Figures for the beginning of FY2021.
+Figures for the beginning of FY2021.

-6. We have applied the Accounting Standard for Revenue Recognition (ASBJ Statement No. 29, March 31, 2020) since the beginning of FY2021.
-Figures for major management indicators for FY2021 and thereafter are those after applying the same accounting standard.
+major management indicators for FY2021 and thereafter are those after applying the same accounting standard.

-^{7.} The number of patent rights held has been calculated since FY2018.
+7. The number of patent rights held has been calculated since FY2018.

-^{8.} CO2 emissions per unit of net sales has been calculated since FY2017.
+8. $CO_2$ emissions per unit of net sales has been calculated since FY2017.